Certora/Documentation/docs/user-guide/map/simple.md

 ### Inverses

 In some cases, we can reach wider coverage if we write rules that check the interaction of multiple functions with each other.
-In the map implementation, it is natural to check that insert and remove inverses of one another.
+In the map implementation, it is natural to check that insert and remove are inverses of one another.
 Specifically, we'd like to check that:

 *   Invoking `remove` after a successful `insert` must succeed too.